When Motivating or Enabling Employees, Tap Into Their Internal Drive

 The research findings are published in the Journal of Vocational Behavior and are detailed in the white paper Motivating Your Managers: What’s the Right Strategy?

-Managers who were the most satisfied with their jobs and committed to their organizations had one of 2 profiles:
+Managers who were the most satisfied with their jobs and committed to their organizations were either:

-- The internally driven profile.
-Their motivation comes primarily from within; they are motivated by a desire to maintain their self-images, pursue their values and goals, and engage in enjoyable or interesting work.
+- Internally driven—Their motivation comes primarily from within; they are motivated by a desire to maintain their self-images, pursue their values and goals, and engage in enjoyable or interesting work.

-- The self-directed profile.
-Their primary sources of motivation are pursuing their personal values, goals, and interests.
+- Self-directed—Their primary sources of motivation are pursuing their personal values, goals, and interests.
 These managers do what is personally important to them or enjoyable.
 They are less concerned about pursuing rewards or maintaining their self-images.

 In both cases, high internal motivation is the key to unlocking satisfaction, commitment, and performance.